Alymantara/pydoppler/README.md

   Python >3.0 version is required (No tests have been done for backwards compatibility with python 2.X).

   You can download and install PyDoppler via pip.
-In a command line, just type:
+In a terminal command line, just type:

   ```
   pip install pydoppler